 Describing changes in magnet schools and their districts.
 As a first step, the study examined whether the average mathematics and English language arts (ELA) achievement in the magnet schools was higher after conversion, by comparing the test scores of students attending after conversion to the test scores of students who were in those same grades in the years before conversion.
 For comparison, a similar analysis was conducted of achievement levels in the districts in which the magnet schools were located.
-Higher achievement in magnet schools after conversion could be due to either improved learning among students who attended the schools, or to the attraction of higher performing students after conversion to a magnet school, or of other factors such as district-wide initiatives.
+Higher achievement in magnet schools after conversion could be due to either improved learning among students who attended the schools, or to the attraction of higher performing students after conversion who, essentially, bring up average test scores.
+Both could be a result of the conversion to a magnet school, or of other factors such as district-wide initiatives.